-In order to ensure not only compliance with laws and regulations, but also that all directors, officers and employees are able to act in accordance with social norms, we have established the "Nomura Group Code of Conduct" as guidelines for actions to be taken, and through associated trainings and other measures, we are working to promote appropriate actions ("Conduct") based on the Code of Conduct.
-At the 'Nomura Founding Principles and Corporate Ethics Day' held in every August, we reaffirm the lessons learned from past incidents and renew our determination to prevent similar incidents then to maintain and gain the trust society places in us; discussions are held regarding the proper way to conduct after looking back on past incidents, and a pledge is made to comply with the Code of Conduct.
+So that all directors, officers and employees not only comply with laws and regulations, but also act in accordance with social norms, aiming to be a company that is truly trusted by society, with a high sense of ethics, can work with confidence and pride, we have established the "Nomura Group Code of Conduct" as guidelines for actions to be taken, and through associated trainings and other measures, we are working to promote appropriate actions ("Conduct") based on the Code of Conduct.
+At the "Nomura Founding Principles and Corporate Ethics Day" held every August, we reaffirm the lessons learned from past incidents and renew our determination to prevent similar incidents to maintain and gain the trust society places in us; discussions are held regarding conduct after looking back on past incidents, and a pledge is made to comply with the Code of Conduct.
+The Code of Conduct is reviewed periodically to better respond to changes in the social and economic conditions surrounding Nomura Group and to the expectations of stakeholders.
+In 2024, as part of efforts toward the 100th year anniversary, Nomura Group established the Nomura Purpose "We aspire to create a better world by harnessing the power of financial markets".
+The "Nomura Purpose Journey" project was launched to establish and further disseminate the Purpose.
+It emphasizes that each executive and employee should think about his or her Purpose and thoroughly discuss it with his or her subordinates, superiors, and peers.
+We believe that this project will provide an opportunity to reconsider "How each officer and employee should make decisions and act concretely" which is an important element of the Code of Conduct, and to further raise each employee's awareness of the Code of Conduct.

-In order for us to be able to respond to the changing demands of society, the Code of Conduct is regularly reviewed to constantly examine ourselves and to ensure that our thinking aligns with society's norms.
-By addressing and resolving the above issues, we will strive for the stability and further development of financial markets as well as the sustainable growth of Nomura Group.